Dairine Vanston: Early life and education

 Dairine Vanston was born in Dublin on 19 October 1903.
 She was the daughter of solicitor John S. B. Vanston, and sculptor Lilla Vanston (née Coffey).
 Vanston attended Alexandra College, going on to study at Goldsmiths College, London under Roger Bissière.
 She then went to Paris to the Académie Ranson, being sent there following the advice of Paul Henry.
-Whilst still in Paris she met Guillermo Padilla, a Costa Rican law student in the University of Paris.
+Whilst still in Paris she met Guillermo Padilla, a Costa Rican law student at the University of Paris.
 They married in 1926 and she took the name Vanston de Padilla.
 The couple lived for a time in Italy, before moving to San José, Costa Rica.
 The marriage broke down in the early 1930s, at which point Vanston returned to Paris with her son and studied with André Lhote.
 She was living in France at the outbreak of World War II with Jankel Adler, but was able to escape to London in 1940, and later to Dublin.